View of Toledo: Comparison to View and Plan of Toledo

 View of Toledo and View and Plan of Toledo, on display at the El Greco Museum in Toledo, have the same city as the center of its image, but a much different appearance and message.
 For starters, View of Toledo was painted before the latter.
 It has a more vibrant feeling with all the green and white to contrast the dark blue and black.
 View and Plan of Toledo has a much warmer and earth tone to it with lots of browns.
 It is also an aerial perspective in comparison to View of Toledo.
-For being paintings depicting Toledo, they could not be any different.
+For being paintings depicting Toledo, they could not be any more different.
 However, they were believed to be commissioned by Pedro Salazar de Mendoza as they were found to be a part of his personal collection after his death.
 Salazar was very passionate about Toledo in every aspect.
 Due to Salazar's love of the city, it is believed to have inspired El Greco to paint both View of Toledo and View and Plan of Toledo.